ammarhz/vue-learning/README.md

-# Modified store
+# Modified store and sign up form

-## Added a Promise method in Reg request action
+## Modified the Promise method in Reg request action

-## Added empty then and catch methods
+## Pull the if statement inside the promise and use resolve reject in it

+## Replace the nested if statement with .then and .catch in sign up form component